sids202001/-COVID-19-Data-Analysis-with-PredicUve-Machine-Learning-Models/README.md

   - Managing data types

 ### Exploratory Data Analysis (EDA)
-- Perform an in-depth analysis using statistical summaries and visualizations to understand the distribution and correlation of data, focusing on COVID-19 metrics like confirmed cases, deaths, and recoveries.
+- Performed an in-depth analysis using statistical summaries and visualizations to understand the distribution and correlation of data, focusing on COVID-19 metrics like confirmed cases, deaths, and recoveries.

 ### Statistical Analysis
-- Calculate basic statistics such as mean, median, mode, and standard deviation.
+- Calculated basic statistics such as mean, median, mode, and standard deviation.
 - Compute more complex indicators like death and recovery rates.

 ### Data Visualization
-- Utilize **Matplotlib**, **Seaborn**, and **Plotly** to create a variety of charts, including:
+- Utilized **Matplotlib**, **Seaborn**, and **Plotly** to create a variety of charts, including:
   - Histograms
   - Bar charts
   - Box plots